little612pea/TOEFL-Learning/Writing/Academic Discussion.md

 Communication technologies have accelerated the pace of human life, but they have also ==contributed to increasing levels of anxiety==.
 One example is the expectation for employees to be available and responsive to their bosses even outside of working hours or during vacations.
 This ==inadvertently extends== employees' working time and imposes an additional workload on them.
 Consequently, they are unable to escape the constant supervision of their superiors, leading to ==mounting stress levels==.
 While these technologies have undoubtedly enhanced communication efficiency, they have also had a ==detrimental impact== on individuals' personal lives, making them ==more susceptible to disruptions==.

+<p><font color="deep orange"></p>
+<p>I have the same opinion as Leonard.
+It is indeed crucial for us to stay informed about global news. 【补充一个理由】Let me take myself as an example.
+I bought some financial products without adequately understanding the policies and political situations worldwide.
+It makes me lose money as the Russia-Ukraine conflict broke up.
+Had I read some passages analyzing the news around the world and stayed updated on international news, I would have made wiser investment decisions.
+The globalization enforces us to keep up with the latest news, or we may suffer losses and miss chances.
+The time spent to learn the world is quite worthy in this perspective.</p>
+<p>第一句话是立场/态度，第二句话开始举例。中间需要添加一个理由来过渡一下，为什么应该stay informed about global news呢？这样做能为你带来什么好处呢？比如可以写</p>
+<p>The more insights you gain about international situation, the wiser decisions you will make.</p>
+<p> </font></p>